RC Electric Update

 Joseph Lombard, liason with Transition Staunton, played banjo and sang wednesday evening from 9:00 to 10:30 PM in the Cavern in the Colket Center at Roanoke College.
 Joseph has been working with us on our projects.
 He is a member of the Local Food Task Force for Transition Staunton.
 We had very good reception despite torrential downpour that evening.
 Thursday night Joseph gave a jam session for our campus representatives and several alums at the Pompeii Room in Stauton.
 He presented the proposal posters for the Elizabethean Pocket Orchard and the video project.
 We look forward to having Joseph and the Winter Line back again, sponsored by Earthbound during Earth week April 2013.

-From: Caitlin Mitchell [cmitchell@ndp-agency.com]
+Caitlin Mitchell [cmitchell@ndp-agency.com]

 Sent: Wednesday, January 30, 2013 9:47 AM